sincereuk/docs/content/docs/workflows/managing.md

 ### Creating Workflows

-Workflows can only be created in the UI (different from [pipelines](/docs/pipelines/index.html), which can only be defined in the [wercker.yml](/docs/wercker-yml/index.html)).
+Workflows can only be created on the website (different from [pipelines](/docs/pipelines/index.html), which can only be defined in the [wercker.yml](/docs/wercker-yml/index.html)).

-To create a new Workflow, you can use the "Manage Workflows" button found in the top right of your application page.
+To create a new Workflow, you can use the **Manage Workflows** button found in the top right of your application page.
 Alternatively, you can go to your application **settings** page and head to the **Workflows** section.